pluginkollektiv/crazy-lazy/README.md

 ### Will I have to edit any theme template files to make this work? ###
 Usually no. If Crazy Lazy doesn’t work out of the box, check your active theme’s `footer.php` template file.
 There should be a line calling `wp_footer()` in it which is required for Crazy Lazy to work properly.

-### What’s with the “modified” version of Unveil.js? ###
-That’s a fork of Unveil.js: [Unveil.js for WordPress](https://github.com/sergejmueller/unveil-wordpress-plugin) by.

 ### Will Crazy Lazy work well with any caching plugins? ###
 Crazy Lazy will work with every caching plugin, including our own [Cachify](https://wordpress.org/plugins/cachify/).